markhartel/pwtc-mileage/README.md

 ### Datebase Ops
 This menu page allows a user to perform batch operations on the mileage database.
 ### Settings
-This menu page allows a user to adjust the **PWTC Mileage** plugin settings.
+This menu page allows a user to adjust the settings of this plugin.
 It is only available to users with the **administrator** role and is located under the **Settings** admin menu group as a menu item labeled **Rider Mileage**.

 ## Rider Mileage Report Shortcodes
 These shortcodes allow users to insert rider mileage related content into Wordpress pages.
-For example, if you place the following text string into your page content, it will render as a table that displays all riders and their mileage (ordered by name) that have ridden more than 99 miles this year:
+For example, if you place the following text string into your page content, it will render as a table that displays all riders and their mileage (ordered by rider name) that have ridden at least 100 miles this year:

 `[pwtc_mileage_year_to_date sort_by="name" minimum="100"]`